-Hairballs can happen in any cat but some are more likely to develop them than others.
-Sometimes hairballs are nothing more than a mess to clean up but they can also cause serious issues for your cat.
-Find out how to prevent hairballs and what treatment options you have for your cat if they get one.
+Hairballs can happen in any cat, but cats with long hair or those that shed profusely are more likely to develop them.
+Sometimes, hairballs are nothing more than a mess to clean up, but they can also cause vomiting and even potentially dangerous obstructions.
+Find out how to prevent hairballs and what treatment options exist in case your cat has a problem with them.

 What Are Hairballs?

-- Allergies - If your cat is excesively itchy or has inflamed skin due to allergies, hairballs are more likely to occur since your cat will groom more often.
+- Allergies: If your cat is excessively itchy or has inflamed skin due to allergies, hairballs are more likely to occur since your cat will groom more often.

-- Excessive self-grooming - Some cats are excessive groomers for psychological reasons and ingest more hair than is safe.
-This is especially problematic if your cat has long hair or they are shedding their winter coat.
+- Excessive self-grooming: Some cats are excessive groomers for psychological reasons and ingest more hair than is safe.
+This is especially problematic if your cat has long hair or they are shedding its winter coat.

-- Skin disorders or diseases - Aside from allergies that effect your cat's skin, other skin issues can contribute to an increase in grooming.
+- Skin disorders or diseases: Aside from allergies that affect your cat's skin, other skin issues can contribute to an increase in grooming.
 Skin cancers, parasites, and infections may all lead your cat to ingest more hair than is normal.

 Diagnosing a Hairball in Your Cat

-Some experts note that an occasionally vomiting a hairball is not a concern, but if you suspect your cat has a hairball that is causing an obstruction, this is not something that should be ignored.
-If your cat is showing signs of an obstruction, your veterinarian needs to get involved.
-They will likely recommend X-rays to look for signs of an obstruction and will check its blood work to make sure there are no underlying illnesses.
-If your cat has a history of regular hairballs, this is also good information to share with your vet.
+Occasionally vomiting a hairball is not a concern, but if you suspect your cat has a hairball that is causing an obstruction, this is not something that should be ignored.
+If your cat is showing signs of obstruction (frequent vomiting or trouble defecation), it's time for a vet visit.

 Treatment of Hairballs in Cats